wristband-dev/aspnet-auth/README.md

 var tokenData = await wristbandAuth.RefreshTokenIfExpired('98yht308hf902hc90wh09', 1710707503788);
 ```

-If your application is using access tokens generated by Wristband either to make API calls to Wristband or to protect other backend APIs, then your applicaiton needs to ensure that access tokens don't expire until the user's session ends.
+If your application is using access tokens generated by Wristband either to make API calls to Wristband or to protect other backend APIs, then your application needs to ensure that access tokens don't expire until the user's session ends.
 You can use the refresh token to generate new access tokens.

 | Argument | Type | Required | Description |
 | -------- | ---- | -------- | ----------- |